dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  GridStat

    POINT2GRID_REGRID_TO_GRID
-     Used to set the regrid dictionary item 'to_grid' in the MET Point2Grid config file.
-See the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more information.
+     Used to set the grid definition for point2grid.

      | *Used by:*  Point2Grid